noahehall/multicloud/providers/aws/services/mgmtGovernance/ssm-systemsManager.md

 ### SSM Agent

 - all other services use the SSM Agent for processing & executing tasks
-- install and configur on servers
-  - makes it possible for Systems Manager to update, manage, and configure the server.
+- install on servers for SSM agent to update, manage, and configure the server.
   - sends status and execution information back to the Systems Manager service by using the Amazon Message Delivery Service (service prefix: ec2messages).

+#### Managed Instances

-- managed instances: any server with the SSM installed, configured, and associated with an instance profile
+- any server with the SSM installed and associated with an instance profile with required policies
   - AMIs with SSM Agent preinstalled: Windows, Amazon Linux, and Ubuntu Server

+##### server registration methods

+- basic steps
+  - install and start the SSM Agent
+  - assign an IAM role to the server that has the required policies
+  - verify the server shows up as a Managed Instance, e.g. via the cli/console
+- a new ec2 instance
+  - using an AMI with the SSM agent preintalled
+  - or install the SMS agent yourself via userData script
+  - in instance details config section, assign the role with the instance proflie policies
+- an existing ec2 isntance
+  - ssh into the instance and install & start the SSM agent
+  - configure an IAM role with the instance profile that has the required policies
+    - e.g. in the console > instance settings > attach IAM ROle
+    - can also be done using a cli/sdk
+- an arbitrary server: e.g. on premise / other cloud provider
+  - create a managed instance activation
+    - e.g. in console > hybrid activations > create activation
+      - this is where you assign the IAM Role, access expiration, etc
+      - access expiration is when new registrations will no longer be accepted, but existing servers will still contiue to work
+    - retrieve the activation code & ID
+      - up to 1000 servers can reuse the same code & id
+    - install & start the SSM Agent using the activation code & ID,
+      - check the docs for the registration cmd
+- or use cloudformation to automate the process
+- benefits of using Quick Setup: alternative to the manual processes above but only for EC2 instances
+  - the server is now managed by the SSM service
+  - one-time installation and configuration of cloudwatch agent
+    - monthly update of the cloudwatch agent
+  - scheduled
+    - biweekly update of the SSM agent
+    - collection of inventory (servers) metadata every 30 minutes
+    - daily scan of inventory to identify missing patches

 #### Documents

+- where you define and configure tasks to be executed by the SSM agent
+  - all SSM services generally require a Document
 - an operational playbook containing a series of steps to be executed in sequence
-- where you define and configure tasks to be executed by the SSM agent
   - versioned and shared across accounts
+- managed documents: predefined documents created by AWS for common tasks
+  - e.g. RunShellScript is a managed document
+- custom documents: !managedDocuments

 ### Resource Groups